PMI Impact Malaria

 While recognized internationally for its ambitious goal of malaria elimination, and for having attained pre-elimination levels in its Southern Province, Zambia as a whole remains a highly endemic malaria country—with the entire population at risk for contracting malaria.
 The risk is highest in the wetter, rural, impoverished provinces of Luapula, Northern, Muchinga, and North Western, and lowest in Lusaka Province.
 At the district level, malaria incidence varies widely, from less than 50 cases to over 500 cases per 1,000 people.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 Malaria continues to be a serious public health problem in Zambia, particularly among children under the age of five.
-In 2018, the country reported about 6 million confirmed malaria cases.
-At the same time, out of an estimated 7,600 malaria deaths, about 1,425 were reported due to malaria.
+In 2018, the national health information system reported 5.5 million confirmed malaria cases.
+During this same time, the country reported 1,425 deaths due to malaria, compared to a World Health Organization (WHO) estimate of 7,600 malaria deaths.

 This is PMI Impact Malaria’s geographic coverage in Zambia: